 6. Remember to Be Human

 On a daily basis, even if you don’t turn off the automation, remember to take some time out to surf, like, comment and experience Instagram on your own*.

 *Note: this can be a tiny bit dangerous since you don’t want to tip off Instagram’s algorithm by exceeding the comments and likes allowed daily.
 It’s safer to turn off the tool when you scroll on your own.
 Most bots make this easy by giving you a handy off switch.

 If you’re a fitness blog, browse through the tags and find folks you like.
 Check out that routine and diet everyone’s been raving about.
 Turn on your location and look for gyms nearby, so you know what they’re up to.

 This can be important as a blogger since you will make decisions about your followers and personal brand that no bot ever can.
 Your audience will also appreciate you engaging with them and replying to their comments.
-Some may have left advice you definitely want to see pr opportunities you’ll want to follow up on.
+Some may have left advice you definitely want to see, or opportunities you’ll want to follow-up on.